sheltermanager/asm3/src/static/pages/manual/_sources/wordkeys.txt

     The date the animal record was created DateBroughtIn
+    The date the animal was first brought to the shelter TimeBroughtIn
-    The date the animal was first brought to the shelter MonthBroughtIn
+    The time of day the animal was first brought to the shelter MonthBroughtIn
     The month the animal was first brought to the shelter DateOfBirth